 US halts test of Trump-touted hydroxychloroquine for COVID-19 patients

-REUTERS: The US National Institutes of Health said on Saturday (Jun 20) it has halted a clinical trial to evaluate the safety and effectiveness of the malaria drug hydroxychloroquine for the treatment of hospitalized COVID-19 patients.
+ROCKVILLE, Maryland: The US National Institutes of Health said on Saturday (Jun 20) it has halted a clinical trial to evaluate the safety and effectiveness of the malaria drug hydroxychloroquine for the treatment of hospitalised COVID-19 patients.

 The study found that hydroxychloroquine, which President Donald Trump has frequently touted a possible treatment, did not provide any benefit to the patients, even though it did no harm, NIH said in a statement.